kimamovic21/udemy-react-typescript-course-maxsch/documentation.md

 70. Changing State via the Reducer Function
 71. Using Better Action Types
 72. Wiring Everything Up & Finishig the App

+Section 6: Side Effects, useEffect() & Data Fetching with TypeScript

+73. Module Introduction
+74. Creating a First Side Effect
+75. Using useEffect() with TypeScript
+76. Managing An Interval With Refs & The Effect Cleanup Function
+77. useEffect() & Its Dependencies
+78. A Small Bug & Its Solution